georgef21/multisig-project/README.md

-# Multisig Wallet Deployment with Hardhat
+# Multisig contract Deployment with Hardhat

 This project demonstrates the deployment and interaction with a multisig wallet on a local blockchain using Hardhat.